-Dr Sirois’ research has been funded by the Social Sciences and Humanities Council, Canada (SSHRC), Canadian Institutes of Health Research (CIHR), the Canadian Foundation for Innovation (CFI), the Economic and Social Research Council, UK (ESRC), the Engineering and Physical Sciences Research Council, UK (EPSRC), Crohn’s & Colitis UK, Australian Rotary Health, NHS: Sheffield Hospitals Charity Trust, and the Welsh Assembly Government.
+Dr Sirois’ research has been funded by the Social Sciences and Humanities Council, Canada (SSHRC), Canadian Institutes of Health Research (CIHR), the Canadian Foundation for Innovation (CFI), the Economic and Social Research Council, UK (ESRC), the Engineering and Physical Sciences Research Council, UK (EPSRC), Crohn’s & Colitis UK, Australian Rotary Health, NHS: Sheffield Hospitals Charity Trust, Unilever/Ponds, and the Welsh Assembly Government.

-Dr Sirois’ research focuses on the factors that create risk and resilience for health and well-being through their links to self-regulation (how we manage and direct our thoughts, emotions, and behaviours to reach our goals).
+Dr Sirois’ research focuses on the factors that create risk and resilience for physical and mental health and well-being through their links to self-regulation (how we manage and direct our thoughts, emotions, and behaviours to reach our goals).
 Her research investigates the temporal and affective aspects of self-regulation and their implications for health and well-being, across a range of populations, including vulnerable populations and individuals living with chronic illness.
 The role of positive psychology traits and interventions for supporting self-regulation and enhancing well-being is a particular focus of her research.

 Dr Sirois is active with public impact activities aimed at enhancing well-being, including the Sheffield International Wall of Gratitude.